gajicav/ShoppingAppFinal/README.md

 **When** I input the name, description, and price.

-**Then** I can save the name, description, and price of the item on the shopping list.
+**Then** I can save the name, description, and price of the listItem on the shopping list.

 ### Requirement 2: Export shopping list to CSV